IBM/istio101/workshop/exercise-7/README.md

 * Mutually authenticated and encrypted connection between Envoy proxies;

-When Envoys establish a connection, they exchange and validate certificates to confirm that each is indeed connected to a valid and expected peer.
+When Envoy proxies establish a connection, they exchange and validate certificates to confirm that each is indeed connected to a valid and expected peer.
 The established identities can later be used as basis for policy checks (e.g., access authorization).

 ## Steps